 How’s this for a menu guide:

-Their customer service told us that everything on their main menu is dairy-free, except for the Fried Rice, which is made with butter.
+Their customer service told us that everything on their main food menu is dairy-free, except for the Fried Rice, which is made with butter.
+And their latest sauce ingredient list shows the Orange Sauce as containing milk.
 You’ll also want to go elsewhere for dessert.
 But they said that all of their proteins, vegetables, bases (aside from the fried rice), seasonings, sauces, and appetizers are made without dairy.
 Of course, you’ll want to check in store to make sure no ingredients have changed and that nothing has been added to their menu.

 Their menu is heavily Asian influenced in flavor, with sauces like Thai peanut and kung pao.
 But they also use spices, and have options like tomato sauce and pasta.
 In fact, their fajita-style bowl is quite popular, and it can be ordered with tortillas.